Hello and welcome – be prepared for lots of hair, lots of laughs, and more than a little bit of snark.

 About Growing HOPE

 The logo of the butterfly was around even earlier.
 My love of butterflies goes back to a childhood of chasing them through the yard.
 It expanded when I met Yellow and Stripe in “Hope for the Flowers.”
-It intensified even more when I learned that the butterfly represented Happening – one of my most powerful encounters with God ever.
+It intensified, even more, when I learned that the butterfly represented Happening – one of my most powerful encounters with God ever.

 The daisy also holds a special place in my heart.
-It has long been my favorite flowers because of its simplistic beauty and strength to stand.
-It lasts in cut displays and also manages to find a way stand strong in the gardens.
+It has long been my favorite flower because of its simplistic beauty and strength to stand.
+It lasts in cut displays and also manages to find a way to stand strong in the gardens.
 When the daisy dies down, the seeds catch the wind and spread the beauty of that daisy.

 Hope gives us all the wings to fly.
 Hope gives us the strength to stand.
 Hope spreads and grows.

 Growing HOPE – taking a few moments to plants seeds of hope that grow up possibilities.Hope builder.
 Dream inspirer.
 Word lover.
 Master of 'it’s all about relationships.'
 Aficionado of inappropriate laughter.
 Click To Tweet